BASE: Solution (Part 3/4)

 The Verified Plastic Recovery Protocol (VPRP) sets international standards for rePurpose Global's plastic recovery projects, and is a fundamental pillar of the rePurpose Global impact process.

-It establishes (or maybe 'enshrines') certain principles, mandating each project to demonstrate that it meets certain conditions related to additionality, measurability, material traceability, uniqueness, verifiability: environmental safeguards, and socio-economic benefit.
+It establishes (or 'enshrines') certain principles, mandating each project to demonstrate that it meets certain conditions related to additionality, measurability, material traceability, uniqueness, verifiability: environmental safeguards, and socio-economic benefit.

 Each rePurpose Global project is evaluated against the VPRP.
 All projects have to be at least compliant (if not over and above!) throughout their project lifecycle.
 See Part 4 for more details on the evaluation process.